Tom Freddy Aune: Early life

-Player career
+Playing career

 Aune made his debut for Lisleby's first team in 1988, and the next season he scored 22 goals for the club, which were playing at the fourth tier.

 Ahead of the 1990 season, he transferred to Fredrikstad FK.
 The club was then playing at the second tier, and Aune was a regular starter for the team.
 In 1991, he scored nine goals, and was the team's second top goalscorer, only beaten by Stian Solberg, who scored ten goals.
 In 1992 Fredrikstad was relegated to the third tier for the first time in the club's history.
 A lot of players left the club, but Aune stayed for one more year.
 Fredrikstad finished second in the 1993 Second Division, and Aune was the team's top goalscorer with ten goals.

 Aune then moved to Sogndal, and played 19 matches in Tippeligaen in 1994, when the team was relegated.
 He played for Sogndal until August 1995, when he moved back to his home-town team Fredrikstad.
 He played four more years for Fredrikstad, before he moved to the local rivals Sarpsborg, where he spent two seasons before he retired.